 Worldspace Implementation of House Indoril

-Settlement-spaces in the territories of House Indoril can be classified in three categories: The capital city Almalexia, the Chapels of the Garden where the Indoril meditate and rule, and the townships of the serfdom.
+Settlement-spaces in the territories of House Indoril can be classified in three categories: The capital city Almalexia, the Chapels of the Garden where the Indoril meditate and rule, and the townships of the serfs.

 The Chapels of the Garden are built the Mournhold style.
 They are not as numerous as the townships, but because of their vertical orientation and majestic form, they are more visually prominent in the distance.
 They will not have services for the player unless the player is a member of House Indoril.
 Each that exists needs to be thought out and they should not be especially numerous (on the order of a half dozen to ten).
 They are reclusive places of meditation, where each Elder reflects upon Determined Law prior to imposing their interpretations upon their respective territories.
 The larger garden-courts will often have auxiliary structures relating to the governance of a particular area.
 There is no fixed formulation as to how these estates are built, as each Indoril has their own way of maintaining dominion over the gardens of Resdayn.
+Symbolism is integrated into these spaces, and is held more important than convenience or aesthetics.
+To the Indoril, the world is the Tribunal's will, and its appearance reflects that fact.

 Almalexia is in the Mournhold style as well.
 It has many important characters, is the largest city, and is deserving of its own documents to describe it in full.
 It is inimitable.